asattarii/LSTM-WT-Forecasting-Model/README.md

 # LSTM-WT-Forecasting-Model
 A generative-based machine learning framework for streamflow forecasting, designed to accurately predict streamflow at various lead times.
-This repository includes the LSTM-WT forecasting model code used in our paper, "Coping with Data Scarcity in Extreme Flood Forecasting: A Deep Generative Modeling Approach."
+This repository includes the LSTM-WT forecasting model sample code used in the paper, "Coping with Data Scarcity in Extreme Flood Forecasting: A Deep Generative Modeling Approach."